MurrellGroup/Rifraf.jl/README.md

 GitHub: [github.com/MurrellGroup/Rifraf.jl](https://github.com/MurrellGroup/Rifraf.jl/)

-A full description of the pipeline has been submitted for publication.
+A full description of the method has been submitted for publication.
 A link to the journal article will be added here when it is available.